Dr. Alex Quinn - PrincipAL Investigator

 Dr. matthew stoyek - RESEARCH ASSOCIATE

 Matt received his PhD in Medical Neuroscience from Dalhousie University.
 His research uses a multi-modal approach (immunohistochemistry, electrophysiology, fluorescence functional imaging, and pharmacology) integrating structure and function to define autonomic nervous system control of the heart in physiology and pathophysiology.
-As a Postdoc he has vague memories of times when he was not considering matters of the heart at all hours, and fondly recalls hobbies.
+He now has vague memories of times when he was not considering matters of the heart at all hours, and fondly recalls hobbies.

 Ahmed Ramadan - PhD student